prosas/async_request_reply/README.md

 ```ruby
 1.send(:+,1).send(:*,2)
 ```
 This way you can easy save this instruction for run later.

+# How instruction are saves
+_TODO_

 # Basic usage
 With ::AsyncRequestReply::Worker you can save _methods chain_ instructions for run later.